 Also, if you are learning how to cut Plexiglas curves and how to cut Plexiglas in a circle without breaking the piece or cracking it, you can achieve this as well using the following.

 Use A Cooling Lubricant

-Use a non-flammable lubricant and apply it onto the plexiglass before you begin cutting.
+Use a non-flammable lubricant and apply it to the plexiglass before you begin cutting.
 Lubricant helps to reduce friction during cuts that tend to cause heating.
 It also ensures you get a smooth cutting motion.

 If you don’t have any lubricant, water can be another simple option.
-Keeping sprinkling water on your Plexiglas, especially around the area you are cutting.
+Keep sprinkling water on your Plexiglas, especially around the area you are cutting.
 This will keep the blade cool as you work.

 Apply Masking Tape

-Like I mentioned before, applying masking tape prevents cracking of the cut edges.
+As I mentioned before, applying masking tape prevents cracking of the cut edges.
 The tape protects those edges you are cutting while providing the jigsaw blade a smooth path to cut through.